 The Urban League is a member of the St. Louis Area Food Bank and Operation Food Search.
 This will allow the League to purchase food and groceries at little or no cost through many of the area’s organizations.
 They then give these items and provide them for distribution to families in need through several free Food Pantries in the League’s St. Louis City, St. Louis County and St. Clair County offices.

 Basic needs, such as clothing assistance, is available from their “closet”.
 They operate in both the St. Louis County and St. Clair County Outreach Centers.
-Assistance is available for all members of a family, and also features work and school appropriate and job-seeking clothing.
+Assistance is available for all members of a family, and also features free work and school appropriate and job-seeking clothing.

 The Urban League, working with other charities, serves thousands of low-income families through the United Way/Post-Dispatch 100 Neediest Case Programs.
 The League also provides assistance to hundreds of families and children during the holiday season.
 During Christmas or Thanksgiving, clients may receive free bed linens, Christmas toys, clothing, shoes, appliances, vouchers, gift certificates and financial aid.
 There are other free clothes programs in Saint Louis too.

 Heating and energy assistance from the Urban League Low Income Home Energy Assistance Program (LIHEAP) was created to provide financial assistance and cash grants to help pay heating bills during the months of October through March.
 It is available in St. Louis City and Wellston, based on total household income, family size, and availability of funds.